 The Hasselblad 500C is considered the “space pioneer”.
 Views of the earth never previously witnessed by the world were now recorded on film.
 Hasselblad’s name would certainly never be forgotten now.
 Houston Control overheard an intercom conversation between astronaut Edward White and one of his colleagues saying, “come closer so I can get a shot of you with the Hasselblad.”
 During the final Gemini flights in 1966, the Hasselblad Super Wide C (the ultra wide-angle camera) was the choice camera.
 Of course, it worked beautifully.
 It produced brilliantly sharp images.
 An interesting event occurred during one of the space walks, which makes this particular camera famous.
 Astronaut Michael Collins dropped his Super Wide C, and although he made several attempts to save it, it floated out of reach to became an “earth satellite”.
 Some experts say it “plunged to its destruction about three years later.”
 Hasselblad cameras also accompanied astronauts on Apollo Flights.
 The Hasselblad 500EL/70 Data Camera with Reseau Plate made an important debut when it became the first still camera on the moon.
 It was the camera hanging from Neil Armstrong’s neck when he became the first man to walk on the moon.

 Dr. Hasselblad’s cameras have been in demand by professional photographers and advanced amateurs throughout the world.
 The demand continues today.
-A replica of the first camera on the moon is currently on display in IPHF’s Permanent Collection Gallery in Oklahoma City.
+A replica of the first camera on the moon is currently in IPHF’s Permanent Collection in St. Louis, MO.
 Victor Hasselblad was inducted into the International Photography Hall of Fame and Museum in 1980 in recognition for his important contributions to the science and art of photography.

 By Lori Oden For IPHF